Ireland

 Baptisia Indigo Sky

-Baptisia originates from North America, belongs to the legume family, and resembles lupine – the many-leaved wolf bean.
-Unlike lupine, however, it does not suffer from fungal diseases and is less appealing to slugs.
-In addition to its blue flowers, the large pods that adorn the plant long after blooming are also interesting.
-Native American Indians used baptisia roots to disinfect wounds and reduce fever, and the leaves for dyeing fabrics.
-Patience is key with baptisia; it takes some time to fully establish itself and develop a strong root system adapted to survive long periods of drought and fires.
-Once established, it is very long-lived.
+Baptisia comes from North America, belongs to the legume family, and resembles the lupine in appearance.
+Unlike it, however, it does not suffer from fungal diseases and does not taste as good to slugs.
+In addition to blue flowers, the large pods, which adorn the plant long after flowering, are interesting.
+North American Indians used Baptisia roots to disinfect wounds and reduce fever, and the leaves to dye fabrics.
+With Baptisia, patience is most important; it takes some time to fully establish itself and create a massive root system adapted to survive long periods of drought and fires.
+Then it is very long-lived.
 It was chosen as the perennial of the year for the 2019 season.
-Sky blue flowers, richer buds.
+Sky blue flowers, deeper colored buds.
 Show full description

 Vyprodáno